Outbreaks, Epidemics, and Pandemics

 Outbreaks, epidemics and pandemics and their impact on human populations.

 The amount of disease that is normally present in a population within a geographical area is referred to as the endemic level of disease.
-When disease starts to spread, outbreaks, epidemics and pandemics can occur, all of which can have significant impact on human populations.
+When disease starts to spread, outbreaks, epidemics and pandemics can occur, all of which can have significant social and economic impact on human populations.

 These terms, although often easily confused, have very different meanings.
 The US Centre for Disease Control defines these terms as follows: